Skip to content

 • Authorization Type: Basic or OAuth 2.0

 • Grant Type: Enter the Grant type for OAuth 2.0-based authentication.
-For Confluence Server, Search AI supports two types: Authorization Code grant type and Client Credentials grant type.
+For Confluence Data Center, Search AI supports two types: Authorization Code grant type and Client Credentials grant type.
 For more details, refer to this.

-• For Basic Auth, provide the connector name, username, password, and Confluence server host URL.
+• For Basic Auth, provide the connector name, username, password, and Confluence Data Center host URL.

-• For OAuth 2.0 Authentication, enter the connector name, Client ID, Client Secret (as generated in the previous step), and Confluence server base URL and domain name.
+• For OAuth 2.0 Authentication, enter the connector name, Client ID, Client Secret (as generated in the previous step), and Confluence Data Center base URL and domain name.

 Click Connect to initiate the connector authorization process.
-This completes the setup for communication between SearchAI and the Confluence Server.
+This completes the setup for communication between SearchAI and the Confluence Data Center.

 Content Ingestion

 Go to the Configuration tab and select the content to be ingested.
-You can choose to sync all the content from the Confluence Server or select specific content.
+You can choose to sync all the content from the Confluence Data Center or select specific content.
+Note that if there are any attachments to the pages being ingested into the application, then the content from the attachments is also automatically ingested into the application.
+At present, only PDF format attachments are supported.

 Content Synchronization